BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 > Yes, it works with all screen modes, including Full Screen.

-### Drop BST is not working
+### "Drop BST" is not working

 > Ensure you are in a CEO Organization.

+### "Reload All Weapons" sometimes fails

+> Ensure that either "Register as a Boss" or "SecuroServ CEO" appears in your interaction menu.
+>
+> There is a known bug in GTA:O where "Register as a Boss" may sometimes randomly be hidden from the menu.

 ### Macros are not working consistently

+> Try selecting a slower "Macro Speed".
+>
-> Try selecting a slower "Macro Speed"; your computer's specs might be too low for the default one.
+> Your computer's specs or a generally slow session might be affecting the macro's consistency.

 # Screenshot